 My first love in photography was and will always be landscape photography, as it holds scope for creativity and beauty.
-There is something very special about going out in nature with a camera in your hand, ready to capture the amazing beauty that comes before the eye.
+There is something extraordinary about going out in nature with a camera in your hand, ready to capture the incredible beauty that comes before the eye.

 While it took me a lot of years Landscape Photography to learn these tips and techniques, but I am jotting them down for my fellow photographers to make the journey easy for them.
 Here are some landscape photography tips and techniques that will take you a long way: